fervelgo/fervelgo/README.md

 ### Hola hola 👋

 I'm a Full Stack dev and a product person.
-Former oficially a marketer, still think a lot about marketing, unoficcially.
+Formerlly oficially a marketer.
+Still think a lot about marketing, unoficcially.

 I've fallen down the crypto rabbit hole.
 There's no going back now 🕳️🐇